Su Boyang: Hebei Zhongji

-In January 2014, Su returned to Guizhou Zhicheng who played at China League Two.
-He played as the first choice of the club as Guizhou returned to the second tier in 2015.
-Su conceded 21 goals and saved three penalties in 26 league appearances in the 2016 season as Guizhou won the runners-up of the league and won promotion to the Chinese Super League.
-He was named as a candidate for 2016 Goalkeeper of League One award but lost out to Zhang Lu.
+Return to Guizhou Zhicheng

+In January 2014, Su returned to Guizhou Zhicheng who played in the 2014 China League Two.
+He played as the first choice of the club as Guizhou returned to the 2015 China League One.
+Su conceded 21 goals and saved three penalties in 26 league appearances in the 2016 season as Guizhou won the runners-up of the league and won promotion to the 2016 Chinese Super League.
+Su was named as a candidate for 2016 Goalkeeper of League One award but lost out to Tianjin Quanjian goalkeeper, Zhang Lu.
 Su extended his contract with Guizhou on 14 January 2017.
 He made his Super League debut on 3 March 2017 in a 1–1 home draw against Liaoning FC.
 After six seasons with the club he left on 1 January 2020.